lucaong/immutable/README.md

 At the moment, `Immutable` implements the following persistent data structures:

-  - `Vector` - Efficient append, update and lookup
+  - `Vector` - efficient appends, updates and lookups

 ## Acknowledgement